Continuous Emissions Monitoring Systems (CEMS) From A-Z: A Multi-Part Series - Carbon Monoxide (CO) Analyzer (Part 8)

 CONNECTIONS & I/O

-Like other analyzers, CO analyzers have 4 basic connections (typically in the backplane).
+Like other analyzers, Carbon Monoxide (CO) Analyzer have 4 basic connections (typically in the backplane).
 There is a sample inlet, a sample exhaust, a power connection and signal wire connection (normally an analog output corresponding to the sample value).
 Either a 4-20mA or 0-10V analog signal output is commonly used.

 Many analyzers include digital outputs for alarm conditions, etc. Newer analyzers have an Ethernet output for direct communication with a PC.

-Preventative Maintenance is recommended quarterly with any CO analyzer:
+Preventative Maintenance is recommended quarterly with any Carbon Monoxide (CO) Analyzer:

 1. A good practice is to install a final protective Teflon filter just before the analyzer inlet.
 The picture to the right shows a typical Teflon filter holder which holds a Teflon disk.
 This filter holder is simply unscrewed for filter replacement.
 This filter should be changed quarterly.